Superficial veins, appearing blue or purple that have become dilated and twisted.

 But if the valves in the veins have become weakened or damaged, the blood will flow backward and pool in the vein.
 The pooling of the blood, along with the additional pressure on the healthy valves, is what causes varicose veins.

 However, varicose veins can also form as a result of past injuries to the legs.
-Blood clots, pregnancy, and being overweight are also common factors resulting in the formation of varicose veins.
+Blood clots, pregnancy, and being overweight are also common factors resulting in the formation of varicose veins and spider veins.

 How Can Varicose Veins Be Treated?